ericholscher/ericholscher.com/drafts/the-post-i-never-published.rst

 I actually forgot that I had written it, until looking back in my drafts for ideas of new posts to write.

-**Things are better now.**
-Read the Docs is sustainable.
-As of January 2018,
-we have a team of four people working on the project.
-It feels like we might still nudge the world a little bit.

-I got really close to quitting the project though, and I want to be vulnerable and transparent about that.

-Maintaining open source is hard.
-For every person who *goes nuclear*, there are 10 who have gotten close.
-I'm glad that things worked out okay for me.
-I hope that lessons we're learning with Read the Docs will make more open source work well.

-There's still a lot more work to do.

 The Post
 --------

-.. note:: This post is a first draft,
+This post is a first draft,
 written in July 2016,
 and was never finished.
 Refer above for the back story.

 .. code-block:: rst